We work with all local storage yards and marinas

 If you didn't, you could be in for trouble your first day out!

-Buy an inexpensive grease gun and do the bearings BEFORE your roll down to the lake
+Buy an inexpensive grease gun and do the bearings BEFORE your roll down to the

 You do not want to deal with a bearing problem on the way the lake, do you?